CertusGroup/cerdo/docs/source/index.md

 ## The Certus Data Ontology Standard

-The Certus Data Ontology (cerDO) is a standard for consistently representing and rigorously managing data-derived ontological entities.
+The Certus Data Ontology (cerDO) is a standard for consistently representing and rigorously managing data-instantiated ontological entities.
 The standard guides engineers, leadership, and all data users toward a shared understanding of their data's connection to real-world entities facilitating collaboration and longitudinal analysis of organizational data.
 Using cerDO will result in high-quality institutional knowledge, improving the contextual understanding of data assets, organizational decisions, and their measurable impact.

 The rationale for cerDO is simple: people within and between organizations with overlapping knowledge domains must agree on what data represents.
 Certus found that the complexity of data models can escalate quickly based on the dimensions and features associated with the underlying data assets.
 This model complexity challenge increases when people use different terminology, definitions, and entity associations.
 Failure to address this relational challenge can lead to miscommunication, invalid models, and delays in deliverables and decisions critical to organizational success.